definevalue/SpaceTime/README.md

-# [SpaceTime]
+# SpaceTime
-SpaceTime is a fully functioning social media website created with JavaScript, Node.js, React, Express, and MongoDB
+SpaceTime is a fully functioning social media website created with JavaScript, Node.js, React, Express, and MongoDB.

 * **Post Feature:** Users of the app can post images and text or like and comments on a post
 * **Follow Feature:** Users of the app can follow other users